-- 1. Here is an example run-through on how to set a textured object with a differently positioned bump map - First's an example furturing on how to set a texture object with a dimension of the desired bump map as the albed of to positioning purposes.
-Set the bump map position with the SketchUp tools (Rightclick > Texture > Position) Rightclick > SkIndigo UV Mapping > Save UVs to set 2 Change the albedo to the actual albedo and the the bump to the bump.
-Position the Albedo with the texture tools and save it as UV set 1. - - SU ▼ Position Map 1 - Selecting the UV set in the texture editor 7.
-In the SkIndigo Material editor, open the Texture Editor for the albedo and change the UV Set to 1.
+- 1. Here is an example run-through on how to set a textured object with a differently positioned bump map - 2.
+Set the desired bump map as the albedo for positioning purposes. - 3.
+Set the bump map position with the SketchUp tools (Rightclick > Texture > Position) - 4.
+Rightclick > SkIndigo UV Mapping > Save UVs to set 2 - 5.
+Change the albedo to the actual albedo and the the bump to the bump. - 6.
+Position the Albedo with the texture tools and save it as UV set 1.

+Selecting the UV set in the texture editor

+- 7. In the SkIndigo Material editor, open the Texture Editor for the albedo and change the UV Set to 1.
 Set the bump map's UV Set to 2. - 8.
 Now it will use different texture positions for the albedo and bump map.
 Render to test.